ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot.md

 In this article, you'll learn how to:

-- create a Telegram bot using Python + Aiogram
+- Create a Telegram bot using Python + Aiogram,
-- work with the public TON API (TON Center)
+- Work with the public TON API (TON Center),
-- work with an SQlite database
+- Work with an SQlite database,
-- how to accept payments in a Telegram bot by applying the knowledge from previous steps.
+- How to accept payments in a Telegram bot by applying the knowledge from previous steps.

 ## 📚 Before we begin

 Make sure you have installed the latest version of Python and the following packages:

-- aiogram
+- aiogram,
-- requests
+- requests.
-- sqlite3
+- sqlite3.

 ## 🚀 Let's get started!

 We'll follow this order:

-1. Work with an SQlite database
+1. Work with an SQlite database.
-2. Work with the public TON API (TON Center)
+2. Work with the public TON API (TON Center).
-3. Create a Telegram bot using Python + Aiogram
+3. Create a Telegram bot using Python + Aiogram.
 4. Profit!

 Let's create the following four files in our project directory: